Robert Downey Jr. wins his first Oscar for his supporting role in “Oppenheimer” - ExBulletin

 This is the third Oscar nomination for one of Hollywood's most versatile performers, but one whose career has been marked by extreme setbacks.

-I would like to thank my terrible childhood, Downey said in a light-hearted speech, pausing for laughter from the audience, and the academy in that order.
+I would like to thank my terrible childhood, Downey said in a light speechstopping for laughter from the audience, and the academy in that order.

 He also thanked his wife, Susan.
 You loved me unto life and that’s why I’m here.

-Downey has been open about his past struggles with drug addiction.
+Downey was opened about his past struggles with drug addiction.
 He revealed in his 2022 documentary Sr., which pays tribute to his filmmaker father, that he was a drug addict at age 8.

 A series of arrests on drug charges and a year in prison followed Downey's first Oscar nomination 30 years ago, when he was 28.